Category Archives: Ruby / Rails

 Installing Rails with RVM support on Ubuntu 12.04/12.10 or Linux Mint 14

-I followed this “Installing Ruby on Rails on Ubuntu 12.04guide from The Tech Journal, which worked very well, except I had to make a couple of changes in the instructions, which you can see in my notes below:
+I mostly followed this guide “Installing Ruby on Rails on Ubuntu 12.04from The Tech Journal, which worked very well, except for the RVM instructions did not work for me.

-I had a little trouble installing RVM per the instructions in the above post, so, I followed the basic install instructions directly from the full RVM site:
+Since I had a trouble installing RVM per the instructions in the above post, I followed the basic install instructions directly from the full RVM site:

 https://rvm.io/rvm/install/